Learning Technologies in EAP

 You should be able to access the website on either your phone or tablet just by going to the browser on your device and going to the site link.
 Most of the content should be visible and should fit well onto a mobile device.

 This site stores your name and email address upon registration as well as any comments you make on individual posts or forums.
-At the end of the course or if you leave the course early, those details will be deleted.
-The site also stores your comments/forum posts and these will be deleted at the end of the course as well.
-None of this data is shared with any other individuals outside of the course tutors and will not be unless you give your explicit consent.
+Your personal data is not shared with any other individuals outside of the course tutors.
+Forum posts are visible only to the course tutors and other participants.